 Cup float: A cup float attaches to the fill valve.
 Slide the float further down the tube.

-- If you still haven’t solved the problem, you should replace your fill valve.
+- If you still haven’t solved the problem, you may need to replace your fill valve.
 Start by draining the tank, the way you would if you were replacing the flapper.
 Remember to turn the water off before you drain.

-- Either measure the fill valve or take it with you when you go to get a replacement.
+- Either measure the fill valve or take it with you to the store when you get a replacement.

-- Attach the fill valve to the main water supply line, lock nut, and refill valve.
+- Attach the new fill valve to the main water supply line, lock nut, and refill valve.
 Follow the instructions included with your specific replacement valve.
-Adjust the new valve’s float to make sure it’s in the right place.
+Adjust the new valve’s float to make sure it’s in the right position to control the water level.